 “’Not guilty’ !
 ‘Not guilty’ !
 Ten murderers in as many weeks—and all of them set free !
 Fools !
 That’s what those juries consist of—Fools !
 Well, I’m no fool!
 I know they’re guilty !”

 “He is only the first !
 There are many other who deserve to die—and will !”

-Lyle Bolton (aka Lock-Up) may have been partially inspired by Bowman as well (perhaps his father was a cop who’d worked with him), though Lyle resolved not to go off his nut the way he had.
+Lyle Bolton (aka Lock-Up) may have been partially inspired by Bowman as well.
+Perhaps his father was a cop who’d worked with him.
+But Lyle resolved not to go off his nut the way he had.

 |Init: 011||HP: 025|

 Acrobatics (Climbing): 04, Detective (Legwork, Police Procedures): 04, Gadgetry: 03, Thief (Locks and Safes, Stealth): 04, Vehicles (Land): 03, Weaponry (Police): 03

 Credentials (Police, Low), Scholar (Executions, Setting Traps), Local Hero (Police).

 Police (Low), State Jail (High).